-1.6 Assisting people with reduced mobility in emergency situations blind, or elderly, try to secure their safe exit in emergency situations.
+1.6 Assisting people with reduced mobility in emergency situations

+In an emergency situation, the movement of people with reduced mobility out of the building may be difficult and slow.
+If you know there is a neighbour with reduced mobility, for example handicapped, blind, or elderly, try to secure their safe exit in emergency situations.
 If you know your neighbour is at home, but you are not able to assist in moving them out, notify the rescue authorities about the situation as fast as possible.